kennyanju/ImplementingLBwithShellScript/LBwith Shell/LBwithShell.md

-### using a bash script to configure a load balancer and webserver on AWS
+# Using a bash script to configure a load balancer and webserver on AWS

-#Launch EC2 instance
+## Configure the webservers

+### Launch 3 EC2 instances and use the information below to configure 2 of them

 ![Alt text](<Screenshot 2024-02-06 at 09.42.18.png>)

-# Copy the script below
+### Copy the script below
 ```bash
 #!/bin/bash